Big Game Season Structure

 I'm in favor of fully doing away with all OTC.
 I'd also like to see a 90% r to 10% nr split.
 Just like every other Western state.
 Another solution that could be implemented is any list A tag uses your preference points.
 Including OTC!
 That would certainly thin out the crowds and get people to use their points.
 It would also make the re issue process better.

-Frank Clause 5 months ago
+Frank Clause about 1 year ago

 A5 & R5 are my votes.
 I am limited as a NR when applying to other states, and I feel the elk herds would great benefit from a large reduction in hunting pressure these would provide

-Jarret Childers 5 months ago
+Jarret Childers about 1 year ago

 As a non resident hunter of Colorado for 20 years I would support A6 and R6.
 Very few states put the animal first, as money governs the welfare of the animals.
 The previous 5-year season dates were ideal these late season dates are not good for the animals.
 I live in a state with alot of wolves.
 If the state of Colorado does not manage the animals very soon with some type of hunter crowding and better quality of animals the state will really suffer.
 The few millions of dollars that Colorado may loose upfront to the limited tags will be minimal,.
 With quality animals to pursue the license fees will be more acceptable.
 To make things worse yet, once wolves are established the sales will decrease more.
 The winter valleys where elk/deer congregate will be very stressful on the animals, as the wolves will constantly stress the animals.
 The wolves will really have a negative effect on the tag sales.